A Gunfighter's Pledge: Promotion

 Hallmark Channel employed guerilla marketing tactics to promote the movie.
 The network dispatched 20 cowboys each day from June 30 through July 2 in various places, including Times Square and Rockefeller Plaza in New York City, and Venice Beach and the Santa Monica Pier in Los Angeles.
 Over the three days, the cowboys engaged onlookers in showdowns and deputized locals with sheriff's badges featuring tune-in information for the film.
-Wild postings in the form of Old west-style wanted posters featuring an ink-block likeness of Luke Perry’s character, Matt Austin, and the phrase, "a sheriff with nothing to lose" were also put up around the cities.
+Flypostings in the form of Old west-style wanted posters featuring an ink-block likeness of Luke Perry's character, Matt Austin, and the phrase, "a sheriff with nothing to lose" were also put up around the cities.

 Reception

 When A Gunfighter's Pledge premiered on Hallmark Channel, it scored a 2.3 household rating with over 1.9 million homes.
 It ranked as the second-highest-rated Prime Time telecast of the day and the second-highest-rated ad-supported cable movie of the week.
 The movie also boosted the network to rank third in Prime Time on the day of its premiere with a 1.9 household rating.
 It also ranked in the top 10 during the time period among key demo ratings and delivery.